 Single-ended performance is lower than with differential input signals.
 For this reason, single-ended operation is not recommended.
-However, if single-ended operation is required, and the resulting performance degradation is acceptable, one of the analog inputs should be connected to the d.c. common mode voltage of the driven input.
-The peak-to-peak differential input signal should be twice the reference voltage to maximize SNR and SINAD performance (Figure 19(b)).
-For example, set $V{REF}$ to 1.0V and bias $V{IN}$ - to 1.0V and drive $V{IN}$ + with a signal range of 0V to 2.0V.
+However, if single ended-operation is required and the resulting performance degradation is acceptable, one of the analog inputs should be connected to the d.c. mid point voltage of the driven input.
+The peak-to-peak differential input signal should be twice the reference voltage to maximize SNR and SINAD performance (Figure 29b).

+For example, set $V{REF}$ to 1.0V, bias $V{IN}$ - to 2.5V and drive $V{IN}$ + with a signal range of 1.5V to 3.5V.

-Because very large input signal swings can degrade distortion performance, better performance with a singleended input can be obtained by reducing the reference voltage while maintaining a full-range output. and indicate the input to output relationship of the ADC12040.
+Because very large input signal swings can degrade distortion performance, better performance with a single-ended input can be obtained by reducing the reference voltage when maintaining a full-range output.
+Table 1 and Table 2 indicate the input to output relationship of the ADC12D040.

-Driving the Analog Inputs
+Driving the Analog Input

-The $V{IN}^+$ and the $V{IN}^-$ inputs of the ADC12040 consist of an analog switch followed by a switched-capacitor amplifier.
+The $V{IN}$ + and the $V{IN}$ - inputs of the ADC12D040 consist of an analog switch followed by a switched-capacitor amplifier.
 The capacitance seen at the analog input pins changes with the clock level, appearing as 8 pF when the clock is low, and 7 pF when the clock is high.
-Although this difference is small, a dynamic capacitance is more difficult to drive than is a fixed capacitance, so choose the driving amplifier carefully.
-The LMH6550, the LMH6702 and the LMH6628 are a good amplifiers for driving the ADC12040.